August 27 – Sept 1, 2023 Overnight Youth Camp on the South Sound Piers, Rivers & Beaches for ages 11-17 with prerequisite

-Whether you’re an experienced angler or new to fishing, come join us for an exciting week of fishing at the very best spots in Western Washington!
-Learn the basics of rod/reel and fly fishing with our seasoned instructors and try your luck at various sites such as the Puyallup River watershed, North Cascades mountain lakes, and the Salish Sea.
-Target fish include trout, salmon, steelhead, bass, surf perch, flounder, sole, dogfish shark, dungeness crab, and many more.
+Regardless of whether you are an experienced angler or new to fishing, come join us for an exciting week of fishing at the very best spots in Western Washington!
+Learn the basics of rod/reel with our seasoned instructors and try your luck at various sites.
+We will fish the Puyallup River watershed, foothill lakes, Salish Sea piers, and Pacific Coast beaches!

 Camp Goals & Skills Covered: